blabla1337/skf-flask/skf/markdown/knowledge_base/52-knowledge_base--Sensitive_information_transmitted_by_unencrypted_methods--.md

 ## Description:

-Whenever sensitive information is send by unencrypted methods an attacker could intercept this data and use this for malicious intents.
+Whenever sensitive information is sent by unencrypted methods an attacker could intercept this data and use this for malicious intents.

 ## Solution:

-All sensitive information should always be send by an encrypted methods such as HTTPS connections.
+All sensitive information should always be sent by encrypted methods such as HTTPS connections.

 Recommended knowledge base items: